NAMES YOU SHOULD KNOW

 cherry blossoms on tree

-I’m absolutely horrid at remembering names!
+I’m absolutely horrible at remembering names!
 Absolutely incredibly terrible!
 But I’m gifted at remembering faces.
 So I often know a face but don’t have a name for it!
 And it’s very embarrassing!
 Today I have a story about names I’ll remember not because of their faces but because of their faith!

-The book of Romans has had a profound effect on my life!
-If I had to pick a favorite book of the bible Romans might be it, at least for today.
+The book of Romans had a profound effect on my life!
+If I had to pick a favorite book of the bible, Romans might be it, at least for today.
+I’ve taught this sweeping doctrinal treatise several times, and every time, God impresses new things upon my mind and heart!

 As Roman’s closes Paul mentions a long list of people, 23 I think.
-Most from home churches in Rome and some he as not even met.
+Most were from home churches in Rome, and some he had not even met.
+Here’s just a sample…

 I commend to you our sister Phoebe who is a servant of the church which is in bla-bla-bla that you receive her in the Lord in a manner worthy of the saints, and that you help her in whatever matter she may have need of you